danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-09-adding-a-sticky-header-to-a-swiftui-scroll-view.md

 }
 ```

 We make the cover square by giving it an aspect ratio of `1`.
-The `fit` content mode makes it stay within the available space, which means that it will automatically grow as we pull down and give it more space.
-It will then keep growing until it the horizontal padding kicks in.
+The `fit` content mode makes it stay within its available space, and makes it automatically grow as we pull down.

 To implement the tilt effect, we just have to use the `headerVisibleRatio`.
 Greater than `1` means we are pulling down, at which we can apply a `rotation3DEffect` around the x-axis.